Venice is filled with history, romance and hidden gems along its winding canals. Here are the best things to do in Venice.

 There’s a tiny workshop in the back where patient teachers guide you through this exacting art.

-Your mask needs to dry overnight, so you return the next morning to collect it.
-Book your workshop towards the start of your stay to give yourself time for this process.
+Your mask will dry overnight and you return the next morning to collect it.
+Book your workshop at the beginning of your stay to make time for this process.
 Courses cost €35 per person and last about an hour.

-Cannaregio (along with Castello) is less touristy and more down to earth than other parts of the city.
-This residential sestiere is packed with cafes, tiny shops, morning markets and cozy restaurants with quality food at good prices.
+Cannaregio is less touristy and more down to earth than other parts of Venice.
+This residential sestiere is packed with cafes, small boutiques, morning markets and cozy restaurants.

 It’s the site of the former Jewish Ghetto and still boasts synagogues and a small but active Jewish community.